Robotics-Club-IIT-BHU/CnD-Specialization-22/Week 1/Subpart-5/Readme.md

 Once we place the value of K into the dynamics, we get an optimal converging system which we can control and converge to any point that we like.

 Well, that's all from our side for this week.
-Don't forget to attempt challenge of the week.
-See you soon.
-Happy learning.
+Now you can also attempt the second task of the week.
+Best of Luck!!

 <p align="center">